-Trung Vien, a son of immigrants who migrated to Australia from Vietnam with nothing, is now worth millions today by making bold choices and taking risks in business early on.
+Trung Vien, a son of immigrants who migrated to Australia from Vietnam with nothing, i

-First time entrepreneur: Vien was 24 years old when he decided to quit his job as a financial planner at a bank and start his first business venture by opening a Domino’s Pizza branch, according to News.com.au.
+First time entrepreneur: Vien was 24 years old when he decided to quit his job as a financial planner helping people buy stocks at a bank and start his first business venture by opening a Domino’s Pizza branch, according to News.com.au.

 Time for a new venture: The young entrepreneur decided to travel across to Asia and take a momentary break, but it did not take long for him to feel the urge to start a new business venture.

 - An idea sparked after noticing that many of his friends have started losing their hair.

 - After doing his research on hair loss and ways to treat it, he was able to launch Hair Folli in March this year.

 - By using “superfood” Kakadu Plum, Vien’s hair care company addresses hair loss via its growth activator spray.

 - While describing it as his “passion project,” he admitted that he expected his company to suffer after launching it just as the COVID-19 was starting to spread.

 - However, he knew he struck gold after sales numbers came in from the first few weeks.